-B. Increase the safety of the transportation system for motorized and nonmotorized users
+B. Increase the safety of the transportation system for motorized and non-motorized users

 The safety of the transportation system was among the criteria used by the Rapid City Area Metropolitan Planning Organization in prioritizing transportation projects for funding.
 The Rapid City Area Metropolitan Planning Organization prepares an annual Pedestrian/Bicycle Crash Report to identify high crash areas for pedestrians and bicyclist.
-The Rapid City Area Metropolitan Planning Organization also developed an Arterial Street Safety Study, which included a review of street segment crash statistics, identification of street segments exceeding the statistical critical rate, and recommendations to reduce crashes based on analysis of crash types.
-Some of the recommendations have been implemented since the completion of the study.
+The Rapid City Area Metropolitan Planning Organization is also in the process of developing an Arterial Street Safety Study, which includes a review of street segment crash statistics, identification of street segments exceeding the statistical critical rate, and recommendations to reduce crashes based on analysis of crash types.

-C. Increase the security of the transportation system for motorized and nonmotorized users
+C. Increase the security of the transportation system for motorized and non-motorized users